 - Life Expectancy: 12–14 years

-The malinois is often mistaken for a German Shepherd.
-Both have similar coloring and body style.
+The Malinois is often mistaken for a German Shepherd Dog.
+They have similar coloring and body styles.

 2. Where They Came From

 The breed’s history is closely entwined with that of its Belgian shepherd brothers.
 All 4 types were bred during the late 19th century in Belgium and were often cross-bred.